chrisminnick/spot-toolkit/docs/ARCHITECTURE.md

-# Content Buddy Architecture
+# SPOT Architecture

-A comprehensive overview of Content Buddy's production-ready architecture, design patterns, and implementation details.
+A comprehensive overview of SPOT's production-ready architecture, design patterns, and implementation details.

 ## System Overview

-Content Buddy is designed as a modular, production-ready system for AI-powered content generation with the following key characteristics:
+SPOT is designed as a modular, production-ready system for AI-powered content generation with the following key characteristics:

 - **Zero external dependencies** (except `dotenv` for environment management)
 - **Multi-provider AI support** with automatic failover